Get GNU FreeDink!

 OpenPandora

-(We have no porter contact info about this one)
+Check this unofficial port at: open-pandora.org.
+(We have no porter contact info about this one.)

 XBox

-Well, you can't install the applications you want on iphone/ipad: the only way to distribute an application to those platforms is through their "appstore" system.
+Well, you can't install the applications you want on iphone/ipad: the only way to distribute an application to those platforms is through their "AppStore" system.

-However, "appstore" is moderated by Apple, which may or may not accept us, and can kick us out at any moment .
+However, "AppStore" is moderated by Apple, which may or may not accept us, and can kick us out at any moment .
 Their terms of service prevent developing GPLv3 applications.
 The "developper agreement" also imposes on us not to share any information about the iPhone OS, which brings legal incertainty to the port as we're sharing the source code (not to mention that we'd have to pay $99/year for it).
 In addition, you can't install your own modified (bugfixed, improved...) version of a free software app, nor even replace the operating system, hence this is hardly free software / open source development.
-Oh, and I almost forgot that they take 30% of all sales [1] [2] [3] .
+Oh, and they take 30% of all sales [1] [2] [3] .

-In particular, this prevented Seth A. Robinson, the guy behind the original Dink Smallwood game, from using GNU FreeDink for his (in-development) iPhone port.
+In particular, this prevented Seth A. Robinson, the guy behind the original Dink Smallwood game, from using GNU FreeDink for his iPhone port.

-Another example is the GNU Go game that was removed from the App Store: [1] [2]
+Other examples include VLC (a developper requested to fix the TOS) and the GNU Go game that was removed from the App Store: [1] [2]

 Links: